hgaibor/AutoHotkey-HGE-Scripts/USAGE-GUIDE.md

 HgeScripts .ini file guide
 ==========================
-The purpose of this AHK script is to automate common tasks as much as possibe, in a simple way (once you set your *ini* file properly, that is).
+The purpose of this AHK script is to automate common tasks as much as possible, in a simple way (once you set your *ini* file properly, that is).
 Despite that goal, initial setup may be complex for some, at least at the beginning.

 This guide will separate explaining from base example.ini file in order to make it as clear and as detailed as possible, with easy-to-read markdown formatting.